BigDataBiology/macrel/docs/index.md

 Current methods to small genes prediction tipically lead to high rates of false positives (Hyatt et al., [2010](https://www.ncbi.nlm.nih.gov/pubmed/20211023)).
 Recent smORFs surveys demonstrated that these methods followed by a filtering of false-positives can lead to biologically active smORFs (Miravet-Verde et al., [2019](https://www.ncbi.nlm.nih.gov/pubmed/30796087); Sberro et al., [2019](https://www.ncbi.nlm.nih.gov/pubmed/31402174)).
 Furthermore, the prediction of AMP activity demands techniques other than homology-based methods, due to the degeneration of searches at smaller sequences.
 Several machine learning-based methods demonstrated high accuracy in predicting antimicrobial activity in peptides (Xiao et al., [2013](https://www.ncbi.nlm.nih.gov/pubmed/23395824); Meher et al., [2017](https://www.ncbi.nlm.nih.gov/pubmed/28205576); Bhadra et al., [2018](https://www.ncbi.nlm.nih.gov/pubmed/29374199)), although, none of them represented a full pipeline to extract AMPs from genomic data and filter off mispredictions.
 Our main goal with Macrel is a highthroughput screening system of AMPs, through machine learning, able to retrieve AMP sequences with high confidence from meta(genomic) reads.

+Macrel can be used in a wide-ranging of scenarios, such as screening for novel AMPs, generating candidates to further testing and patenting, as well as, determination of _microbiome quorum sensing_ mechanisms linking AMPs to health conditions or presence of diseases.

 ## Pipeline overview